-Applications for admission to the University of Massachusetts Medical School are submitted on-line through the American Medical College Application Service.
+Applications for admission to the University of Massachusetts Medical School - School of Medicine are submitted on-line through the American Medical College Application Service.
 (AMCAS).
 Please review application submission deadlines for the MD and MD/PhD programs.

 Applicants are encouraged to apply early!

 AMCAS requires 4-6 weeks to verify applications.
 Submission of applications to AMCAS by the MD and MD/PhD program deadlines does not guarantee that your application will reach us in time for applicants to complete secondary forms to meet the posted deadlines.
 Extensions will not be granted for late applications.

 The Admissions Committee will review completed applications when all supporting documents have been received:

 - Use of third parties, companies or professional services for writing personal statements is strongly discouraged and considered a breach of ethical conduct.
 Contracting with such services would not be considered compatible with ethical standards in the practice of medicine.